DavidAwad/RUMADWorkshopOne/README.md

 You'll see that we create pointers through references to the unique ID's on every single resource, which are defined inside the XML.
 After that you can manipulate these pointers with event listeners and whatever other functions the android library provides.

 Enjoy the Docs! --David Awad

+## Contributors

+This code was thankfully written by [Shreyas Hirday](https://github.com/shreyashirday) with some edits by me.
+He's a developer with mySwapp LLC, feel free to connect with him.